sebastianbahr/sebastianbahr.github.io/index.md

 ---

 ### Using machine learning models to predict the proportion of income household's are spending on energy bills
 The energy prices increased strongly in 2022 e.g. electricity costs rose by 12% between 2020 and 2022 (US Energy Information Administration 2022).
 The increased energy prices put many US households under financial pressure.
-Based on the US Census 2021 subset in California several machine learning models are build to predict the proportion of household income spend on energy bills.
-Households with a higher proportion are prone of get into financial hardhship due to rising energy costs.
-The prediction is based on socio-demographic information on the household, the income and some houseing chracteristics.
-This project was part of the Machine Learning for Social Sciences class I thought in spring 2023.
+Based on the US Census 2021 subset in California several machine learning models are build to predict the proportion of household's income spend on energy bills.
+Households with a higher proportion are prone of getting into financial hardhship due to rising energy costs.
+The prediction is based on socio-demographic information, the income, and some houseing chracteristics.
+This project was part of the Machine Learning for Social Sciences class I thaught in spring 2023.

 [![](https://img.shields.io/badge/Jupyter-white?logo=Jupyter)](#)
 [![](https://img.shields.io/badge/sklearn-white?logo=scikit-learn)](#)